Sam Sheppard: Early life and education

 Sheppard was born in Cleveland, Ohio, the youngest of three sons of Richard Allen Sheppard, D.O.
 He attended Cleveland Heights High School where he was an excellent student and was active in American football, basketball, and track; he was class president for three years.
 Sheppard met his future wife, Marilyn Reese, while in high school.
 Although several small Ohio colleges offered him athletic scholarships, Sheppard chose to follow the lead of his father and older brothers and pursued a career in osteopathic medicine.
-He enrolled at Hanover College in Indiana to study pre-osteopathic medical courses, then took supplementary courses at Case Western Reserve University in Cleveland.
-Sheppard finished his medical education at the Los Angeles Osteopathic School of Physicians and Surgeons (now University of California Irvine) and was awarded the Doctor of Osteopathic Medicine (D.O) medical degree.
+He enrolled at Hanover College in Indiana to study pre-osteopathic medical courses, then took supplementary courses at the Case Institute of Technology in Cleveland during the Summer of 1943.
+Sheppard finished his medical education at the Los Angeles Osteopathic School of Physicians and Surgeons (now University of California Irvine) and was awarded the Doctor of Osteopathic Medicine (D.O.) medical degree.

 Sheppard completed his internship and a residency in neurosurgery at Los Angeles County General Hospital.
 He married Marilyn Reese on February 21, 1945, in Hollywood, California.
 A few years later he returned to Ohio and joined his father's growing medical practice at Bay View Hospital.

 Murder of Marilyn Reese Sheppard

-On the night of Saturday, July 3, 1954, Sheppard and Marilyn were entertaining neighbors at their lakefront home (demolished in 1993).
+On the night of Saturday, July 3, 1954, Sheppard and Marilyn were entertaining neighbors at their home in Bay Village on Lake Erie.
 While they were watching the movie Strange Holiday, Sheppard fell asleep on the daybed in the living room.
 Marilyn walked the neighbors out.

 In the early morning hours of July 4, 1954, Marilyn Sheppard was bludgeoned to death in her bed with an unknown instrument.
 The bedroom was covered with blood spatter and drops of blood were found on floors throughout the house.
 Some items from the house, including Sam Sheppard's wristwatch, keychain and key, and fraternity ring, appeared to have been stolen.
 They were later found in a canvas bag in shrubbery behind the house.
 According to Sheppard, he was sleeping soundly on a daybed when he heard the cries from his wife.
 He ran upstairs where he saw a "white biped form" in the bedroom and then he was knocked unconscious.
 When he awoke, he saw the person downstairs, chased the intruder out of the house down to the beach where they tussled and Sheppard was knocked unconscious again.

 At 5:40 am, a neighbor received an urgent phone call from Sheppard who pleaded for him to come to his home.
 When the neighbor and his wife arrived, Sheppard was found shirtless and his pants were wet with a bloodstain on the knee.
 Authorities arrived shortly thereafter.
 Sheppard seemed disoriented and in shock.
 The family dog was not heard barking to indicate an intruder, and their seven-year-old son, Sam Reese "Chip" Sheppard, was asleep in the adjacent bedroom throughout the incident.